jmalone506/NOTE-taker/README.md

 ## Table Of Content
 * Description
 * Installation
+* Usage

 ## Decription:
-Used to write and save notes
+Create an application that can be used to write, save, and delete notes.
+This application will use an express backend and save and retrieve note data from a JSON file.

+## Usage

 ## Installations
 * inquirier